 Contracts for large infrastructure projects have to be signed before 30 June 2019.
-All other contracts have to be signed before 31 December 2021.
-All project activities shall end on 31 December 2022 at the latest.
-Activities linked to the closure of the Programme may continue until 30 September 2024.
+All other contracts have to be signed before 31 December 2022.
+All project activities shall end on 31 December 2023 at the latest.
+Activities linked to the closure of projects by beneficiaries or to the Programme may continue until 30 September 2024.